EQUINE DISTRESS (THE PROBLEM)

 NIGHTWATCH® (THE SOLUTION)

-NIGHTWATCH® is an equine distress & wellness monitor (patent pending) designed to alert caretakers at the early signs of acute distress, such as colic or being cast, and offered in the form of an all-leather smart breakaway halter or safety collar.
+NIGHTWATCH® is an equine distress & wellness monitor (US patent # 9,629,340 ) designed to alert caretakers at the early signs of acute distress, such as colic or being cast, and offered in the form of an all-leather smart breakaway halter or safety collar.

 This revolutionary IoT-enabled device monitors real-time data on your horse’s vital signs and behaviors, works across cellular and Wi-Fi networks, offers GPS tracking, and adapts to your horse over time as the system learns their unique and normal patterns and parameters.
 All technology (eg, sensors, microprocessors, transceivers, batteries) is non-invasively embedded within the padded leather crown of each halter/collar making NIGHTWATCH® safe and comfortable for long-term use on horses in a variety of conditions.
 Insight is available on-demand 24/7 via a smartphone application and web dashboard.